KubaMichalczyk/kubamichalczyk.github.io/_posts/2020-07-04-Investigating-line-breaking-passes.md

 1. The maximum 'angle of view', which is defined as the maximum angle created by the ball and any two adjacent players from the first opposition line in front of a player with the ball;

 <img src="https://kubamichalczyk.github.io//images/angle_of_view.png" style="display: block; margin: auto;" />
-***Figure 2: An example “angle of view”, displaying the area where a player in possession can pass between two opposition players within a defending line.
+<p style="text-align: center;">*Figure 2: An example “angle of view”, displaying the area where a player in possession can pass between two opposition players within a defending line.
 The angle between player one, the ball and player two, marked as alpha, is the maximum angle in this scenario.
-The angle between player three, the ball and player four is negative and therefore is ignored in calculating the ‘line integrity’ defined in point 3 below.***
+The angle between player three, the ball and player four is negative and therefore is ignored in calculating the ‘line integrity’ defined in point 3 below.*</p>

 2. The maximum distance between adjacent players in the first opposition line in front of the player with the ball;